hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_conservative_genes.png" width="800">
 </p>

-As expected, given that we are looking at the more conservative approach, we see good concordence in expression values across both DESeq2 and wilcox results.
+As expected, given that we are looking at the more conservative approach, we see good concordence in expression values across both log-normalized single-cell and pseudobulk normalized values.

 ## Contrasting results